statusbits/smartthings/RadioThermostat/README.md

 Known Issues
 ------------

-1. The Radio Thermostat device relies on polling to update its status periodically.
+1. The **RadioThermostat** device relies on polling to update its status periodically.
 There's a known issue with the SmartThings built-in polling engine -- the engine occasionally quits which results in your device status getting out of sync with the thermostat state.
 To solve this problem, I